gkhanC/nerd-charmed-icons/README.md

 ### Marketplace

-You can find my icons on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=littensy.charmed-icons) or on the [Open VSX Registry](https://open-vsx.org/extension/littensy/charmed-icons).
+You can find my icons on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=gkhanC.nerd-charmed-icons) or on the [Open VSX Registry](https://open-vsx.org/extension/gkhanC/nerd-charmed-icons).

 ### Manual

-1. Download the `.vsix` file from the [Releases](https://github.com/littensy/charmed-icons/releases) page.
+1. Download the `.vsix` file from the [Releases](https://github.com/gkhanC/nerd-charmed-icons/releases) page.
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) in VS Code.
 3. Run the `Extensions: Install from VSIX...` command.

 ## 🙌 Requests

-If you have any icon requests, please [open an issue](https://github.com/littensy/charmed-icons/issues/new).
+If you have any icon requests, please [open an issue](https://github.com/gkhanC/nerd-charmed-icons/issues/new).

-Ping me on Discord `@littensy` for a quicker response!!
+You can also reach me on Discord `@gkhanC` for a quicker response!

 ## ❤️ Gratitude

-Charmed Icons draws inspiration from:
+Nerd Charmed Icons draws inspiration from:

 - [Catppuccin Icons](https://github.com/catppuccin/vscode-icons): Soothing pastel icons for VSCode.
 - [Monospace Theme](https://github.com/keksiqc/monospace-theme): The Monospace Theme from Google's IDX.